 During this period, Lancelot spent most of his time alone, reading and relaxing in a home where he used solar panels for electricity and rainwater for washing.
 Sometimes Lancelot would share his ecological knowledge, particularly about sponges, with all who would listen, including school children who visited the nearby Adams Key Ranger Station’s Environmental Education Center.
 The sponge industry was a subject particularly close to Lancelot’s heart and important to the environmental history of the region.
 In 1890, hundreds of fishermen - Cuban, American and Bahamian – depended upon commercial sponge fishing for their livelihoods.
 At this time, sponging was a one million dollar a year business.
 But by the turn of the century, business began to decrease.
 When Lancelot wasn’t speaking to visitors, he would occasionally venture into Miami to visit friends or pick up mail.

 Today, the Jones homesite on Porgy Key is accessible only via shallow-draft vessel.
-The site is in the process of being nominated to the National Register of Historic Places, and the park is identifying ways to stabilize the house's foundation and develop opportunities for visitors to experience the site without causing additional damage to the site.
+In 2013, the site was added to the National Register of Historic Places, and the park is identifying ways to stabilize the house's foundation and develop opportunities for visitors to experience the site without causing additional damage to the site.
 A bronze plaque, placed on the ruins of the structure by friends after Lancelot’s death, briefly outlines the fascinating story of this pioneering family.

 Last updated: June 18, 2020